hemartin/physicsplain/README.md

 - `npx rollup -c rollup.config.js`

 ## Known Limitations
 Currently only rectangles are supported as moving bodies.
-Rectangles, arcs, and circles are supported as fixed bodies.
+Rectangles, arcs, circles, and lines are supported as fixed bodies.

 Sometimes the following issues occur:
 - Object collisions are not resolved properly, which results in objects moving into each other.